Going live with your sites on Pressero

 Pointing your custom domain name address to Pressero

-DNS for any domain addresses that will be serving Pressero sites need to be changed to point to the Pressero servers that your account is hosted on.
-It is possible to have your root website running on one service, and Pressero sites running on subdomain addresses on the same domain name, it just depends on how the DNS records on the domain are setup.
+DNS for any domain addresses that will be serving Pressero sites needs to be changed to point to the Pressero servers that your account is hosted on.
+It is possible to have your root website running on one service, and Pressero sites running on subdomain addresses on the same domain name, it just depends on how the DNS records on the domain are set up.

 Values for AHOST records are shown below, please check your address you use to login to Pressero against this list below.
 If you do not see your login address listed, please contact our support so we can confirm the correct AHOST values for your account.